Baseball playoffs begin in Marcusen Park this week - Austin Daily Herald

 The Austin 18U and Austin 17U teams, which play in the Southern Minny League, will begin their playoffs in Marcusen Park this week.

-The Austin 18U team will host Rochester John Marshall at 6:30 p.m. tonight and the Austin 17U team will host Red Wing or Kasson at 6 p.m.
+The Austin 18U team will host Rochester John Marshall at 6:30 p.m. tonight and the Austin 17U team will host Mankato East at 6 p.m.
 Tuesday.

 You Might Like